rackerlabs/rackspace-how-to/content/office-365/getting-started-with-powershell-office-365.md

 ---
 permalink: getting-started-with-powershell-office-365/
-audit_date:
+audit_date: '2019-12-24'
-title: How to Access and Manage your Office 365 Tenant with PowerShell
+title: How to access and manage your Office 365 tenant with PowerShell
 type: article
 created_date: '2019-12-24'
 created_by: Simon Ponder